-- Conditions prior to activity initiation: The described conditions prior to initiating the policy - Baseline scenario: The described baseline scenario and estimated impacts of the baseline, including the assumptions, parameters and procedures for determining and estimating the scenario and the impacts - Methodology or tool followed: The methodology used for calculating, estimating or assessing impacts and the selected indicators and parameters used to estimate results - Monitoring plan: The monitoring plan that describes the system for obtaining, recording, compiling and analysing data and information needed for tracking performance and estimating impacts, including the indicators and parameters selected for monitoring, any sampling approaches, frequency of measurement, means of data quality assurance and control, record keeping, and roles and responsibilities - Monitoring report: The monitoring report that describes the data and information that was collected to quantify the impacts resulting from the policy, including details to demonstrate that the monitoring report follows a monitoring plan, and any descriptions and justifications for deviations from, or modifications to, the plan - Estimated GHG emission reductions or removals: The estimated GHG emission reductions or removals, including the methodology followed, the selected key performance indicators and parameters used to estimate GHG emission reductions and/or removals, the use of default values, and any descriptions and justifications for deviations from, or modifications to, the methodology followed - Estimated sustainable development impacts: The estimated sustainable development impacts (e.g., access to clean water, air quality, infant mortality rates), including the methodology followed, the selected of indicators and parameters used to estimate impacts, the use of default values, and any descriptions and justifications for deviations from, or modifications to, the methodology followed - Uncertainty: The quantified estimate or qualitative description of uncertainty of the results, including in the primary data, estimations, baseline scenarios, and reported results, a description of how uncertainty applies to calculations of margins of error in data, and a description of how uncertainty does or does not affect the conclusion
+- conditions before activity initiation the described conditions before the policy was initiated - baseline scenario the described baseline scenario and estimated impacts of the baseline, including the assumptions, parameters and procedures for determining and estimating the scenario and the impacts - methodology or tool followed the methodology used for calculating, estimating or assessing impacts, and the selected indicators and parameters used to estimate results - monitoring plan the plan that describes the system for obtaining, recording, compiling and analysing data and information needed for tracking performance and estimating impacts, including the indicators and parameters selected for monitoring, any sampling approaches, frequency of measurement, means of data quality assurance and control, record keeping, and roles and responsibilities - monitoring report the report that describes the data and information that were collected to quantify the impacts of the policy, including details to demonstrate that the monitoring report follows a monitoring plan, and any descriptions and justifications for deviations from, or modifications to, the plan - estimated GHG emissions reductions or removals - the estimated GHG emissions reductions or removals, including the methodology followed, the selected key performance indicators and parameters used to estimate GHG emissions reductions or removals, the use of default values, and any descriptions and justifications for deviations from, or modifications to, the methodology followed - estimated sustainable development impacts - the estimated sustainable development impacts (e.g. access to clean water, air quality, jobs created, infant mortality rates), including the methodology followed, the indicators and parameters used to estimate impacts, the use of default values, and any descriptions and justifications for

+- deviations from, or modifications to, the methodology followed - uncertainty the quantified estimate or qualitative description of uncertainty of the results, including in the primary data, estimations, baseline scenarios and reported results; a description of how uncertainty applies to calculations of margins of error in data; and a description of how uncertainty does or does not affect the conclusion.